35 Best Sites Like eBay To Sell and Buy Stuff

 poshmark for selling online

-Poshmark has relatively relaxed rules for sellers, giving them more freedom to sell their items as they see fit.
-For these reasons, Poshmark is quickly becoming a popular alternative to eBay.
+• Relatively relaxed rules for sellers, giving them more freedom to sell their items

 4. Craigslist